EmmanuelDemey/trainings-v2/accessibility/slides.md

 # Microdata

-* API used to *business* metadata to an HTML page
+* API used to add *business* metadata to an HTML page
 * Useful in order make our website unserstandable by a device
-* You can multiple syntaxes
+* You can use multiple syntaxes
   * Schema.org
   * JSON LD
   * RDF